VeriBlock/nodecore-releases/README.md

 Output index: 0
 ```

 Drill down on the block explorer, and you will see the proof in the OP_RETURN.
-Ignore the first 4 characters, look at the last 160 (80 bytes), and that is your proof on the BTC testnet!
+Ignore the first 4 characters (0x4c refers to the OP_PUSHDATA1 opcode, and 0x50 refers to 80 bytes [the size of our published data] being pushed onto the stack), look at the last 160 (80 bytes), and that is your proof on the BTC testnet!

 ```
 OP_RETURN